DominicSamoes/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12 Prints the type of the file named iamafile Task 13 Creates a symbolic link to /bin/ls, named __ls__ Task 14 Copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+Task 15 Moves all files beginning with an uppercase letter to the directory /tmp/u